mvolkmann/blog/src/astro.md

 This will prompt for the following:

 - permission to install create-astro

 - "Where should we created your new project?"

   Enter a directory path that can begin with "./".
-  Enter just "." to create the project in the current directory.
+  Enter only "." to create the project in the current directory.

-- "How would you like to start your new project?" with the options "Include sample files", "Use blog template", and "Empty".
+- "How would you like to start your new project?"

+  The options are "Include sample files", "Use blog template", and "Empty".

 - "Install dependencies?"
 Yes or No

+  Press return to accept the default of "Yes".

 - "Do you plan to write TypeScript?"
 Yes or No

+  Press return to accept the default of "Yes".

 - "How strict should TypeScript be?
 Strict, Strictest, or Relaxed

+  The default is "Strict", but its best to select "Strictest".

 - "Initialize a new git repository?
 Yes or No

 Once the project is created, follow the instructions that are output.